 Directed by Clint Eastwood, the screen version of Jersey Boys leans heavier on the story than the music — which should really be the star of the story.
 The back story is heavy and dark and slow, but the musical moments shine, just don’t get enough of them.
 It seems clear to me that Eastwood was less willing to show the musical side than he was enchanted with sharing the back story itself.

 While there are some clunky parts here and there, I’m a big girl and “Big Girls Don’t Cry” over the little things… Jersey Boys is entertaining and hits it’s target audience where it lives… I know I’ll still love it tomorrow.

-FIVE OUT OF FIVE COOKIES
+FOUR OUT OF FIVE COOKIES

-Rated R for some violence, language throughout and some drug use.
+Rated R for language throughout.